AdobeDocs/certification.en/help/certifications/aw/aw-p-project-manager.md

 You should have:

-* An understanding about work process from an initial work request through completion or has had exposure to project or work management
+* An understanding of work process from an initial work request through completion or has had exposure to project or work management
 * Completed self-guided training or bootcamp or have been a [!DNL Workfront] user for 6-12 months so they understand basic functionality
 * An understanding of how to configure, track, and monitor report data